top of page

 Paisley cultural & historical events

-The paisley radicals -
+The Paisley radicals -

-peaceful protest known as "slaughter at Manchester"
+peaceful protest known as "Slaughter at Manchester"

-Radicals argued the pay of the working people wasn't matched to the cost of living and costs of goods, to officially request change they had to send a petition to the government in London.
+Radicals argued the pay of the working people wasn't matched to the cost of living and costs of goods, to officially request change, they had to send a petition to the government in London.

-In 1816 60,000 people gathered to communally agree of one such petition and call for reform.
+In 1816, 60,000 people gathered to communally agree of one such petition and call for reform.
 At the time, it was the largest political gathering ever held in Scotland or Britain.
-Another 60,000 people gathered again in 1819 at St Peters Fields in Manchester.
+Another 60,000 people gathered again in 1819 at St.Peter's Fields in Manchester.

-Calvary at St Peters Fields
+Calvary at St Peter's Fields

 The Government cavalry was sent out in panic at such a crowd & they charged at the crowd with sabres.
-14 people died and 650 were injured during this attack. radicals and reformers were appalled by this behaviour & 15,000 peaceful protesters gathered in Paisley to rally injustice for the Manchester attack.
+14 people died and 650 were injured during this attack.

 There was talk of cooperation between the Scottish and English border across multiple Scottish and English cities all mutually agreeing the moral force and protesting wasn't working and radicals decided to make a more powerful statement by physical force.

-In the end of 1819 secret radical groups would send delegates to meetings in English alliance cities, they planned armed strikes in the north and south of the border.
-Hundreds of working class men made diy weapons and spikes with as little and cheap material as possible.
+At the end of 1819, secret radical groups would send delegates to meetings in English alliance cities, they planned armed strikes in the north and south of the border.

 The radicals postered recruitment protesters for like minded civilians to join in an armed protest to regain their rights this started in Glasgow , Paisley & Ayrshire.
 60,000 people went on strike and 11 mill's between Paisley & Renfrewshire were closed.
 With concern by the authorities military enforcements were on standby.

-slogan flag at deceased's memorial
+slogan flag at the deceased's memorial

-The government cracked down on radical members , with arrests , open fire , radicals taken to court for treason , men sentenced to death and beheading.
 Twelve years later, the Great Reform Act of 1832 laid the first paving stones on the long road which eventually led to democracy and universal adult suffrage.

-Additional information -
+Additional Kilt Hire Information -

-If you have any enquiries about bookings , hiring , bespoke or buy items our experts are more than happy to help in store or by contacting us at shop@kiltmakers.com or alternatively calling us on 0141 889 4879.
+If you have any enquiries about bookings , hiring , bespoke or buy items our experts are more than happy to help in-,store or by contacting us at shop@kiltmakers.com or alternatively calling us on 0141 889 4879.

 bottom of page